-Trails that wind along the canyon feature great photo opportunities, along with astonishing views of the river, far below.
+Trails that wind through the canyon feature great photo opportunities, along with astonishing views of the river, far below.
 An impressive suspension bridge is currently being built, which will take you across the canyon.
-It will be the highest suspension bridge in BC, and should be completed by spring, 2015.
+It will be the highest suspension bridge in BC and should be completed by spring, 2015.

 Tofino is located on the Island’s west coast.
 The town is in the famed Clayoquot Sound area, that’s comprised of about 400,000 hectares of land & marine inlets.